fonamental/academic-kickstart/content/authors/ruiz/_index.md

 ---
 # Display name
-title: Varsha Mathur
+title: Iñaki Ruiz-Trillo

 # Username (this should match the folder name)
 authors:
-- mathur
+- ruiz

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: University of British Columbia
+role: Institut de Biologia Evolutiva (CSIC-UPF)

 # Organizations/Affiliations
 # organizations: